mui/material-ui/docs/src/pages/components/pagination/pagination.md

 The `Pagination` component was designed to paginate a list of arbitrary items when infinite loading isn't used.
 It's preferred in contexts where SEO is important, for instance, a blog.

-For the pagination of a large set of tabular data, you will find a different component: the `TablePagination`.
+For the pagination of a large set of tabular data, you should use the `TablePagination` component.

 {{"demo": "pages/components/pagination/TablePagination.js"}}